MuttData/muttlib/CONTRIBUTING.md

 ## Issues

 Before submitting an issue, first check on the [issues tracker](https://gitlab.com/mutt_data/muttlib/issues) if there is already one trying to cover that topic, to avoid duplicates.
 Otherwise we invite you to create it.
-And if you feel that your issue can be categorized you can use this labels:
+And if you feel that your issue can be categorized you can use these labels:

 ### Labels